-Major recommendations observed by the WASC Commission as a result of its review of the 1998 self study are typical of institutions of this size and stage of development.
-Indeed, CSU Stanislaus had identified these concerns well before the 1998 study and consistently has improved its ability to address and implement improvements to each of them, as we demonstrate throughout this report.
-Specifically, the University has taken action to refine and institutionalize effectiveness strategies, including the management of data, the use of data for strategic planning, and the use of appropriate forms of assessment to improve and enhance student learning.
-The University has taken action to define research, scholarship, and creative activity, and to enhance the Library as a learning resource.
-A detailed enumeration of these actions may be found in Appendix One: Response to Previous Commission Concerns.
+CSU Stanislaus has addressed the three principal recommendations made as a result of the WASC Commission review of the 1996-98 self study and has implemented improvements in each area throughout the past ten years.
+Specifically, the University has refined and institutionalized effectiveness strategies, including the management of data, the use of data in academic program review processes and strategic planning, and the use of appropriate forms of assessment to improve and enhance student learning.
+Likewise, the University has a more clearly defined collective definition of research, scholarship, and creative activity that honors disciplinary perspectives.
+The University has embedded these scholarly expectations into its faculty hiring, tenure, and promotion processes and has increased institutional support for faculty scholarship.
+The University has taken actions to enhance the Library as a learning resource by implementing a strategic plan that advances student success and faculty scholarship and that responds creatively to a changing environment characterized by a predominance of electronic communication and information exchange.
+A detailed description of these actions may be found in Appendix X: Response to Previous Commission Concerns.